coop-blake/Dalchemist/Documentation/Outputs.md

 ## Price Change Worksheets Vs Inventory Comparison
 Imports any Price Change Worksheets that have been exported from Catapult with *tab seperation* and placed in the [📁Data/Inputs/Price Change Worksheets](../Data/Inputs/Price%20Change%20Worksheets/) directory.

-It uses these Price Change Worksheets and the Inventory text file to generate a list of Sale Items with inconsistent pricing.
+It uses these Price Change Worksheets and the Inventory to generate a list of Sale Items with inconsistent pricing.
 There are two lists that can be generated.

+### Problems List
 A list with higher sale than base prices and items on different sales worksheet with inconsitent pricing issue:

 `npm run checkPriceChangeWorksheetsAndInventory`

+### Unexpected List

 To include all items on multiple worksheets and items with same base price vs sale price